mccahill/synthetic-data/README.md

-== Synthetic
+# Synthetic

 Synthetic is a web app to map users to Docker containers running a RStudio Shiny app where they can design linear and logistic regression models to be fit against synthetic data.

+Synthetic data is used to allow regression modeling of datasets while preserving privacy - we restrict the sorts of regression models that are allowed using parameters set based on differential provacy concerns.
+To do this, we use Shiny to construct a user interface where the regression model is built by selecting terms and operations from menus.

+Once a regression model has been built, the user can test it against a syntetic dataset.
-After the users have a model they like, they can submit the model to a private backend that contains sensitive data.
+If the model looks interesting, the user may then want to see what the residuals are when the regression is run against the real data.
+But we don't want to provide users with un-mediated access to the (sensitive) real data, so the application allows them to submit their regression model to a private backend that contains sensitive data.

 The user's regression will be run on the private backend which will then report back to the user the residuals for their model when run against the actual data.

+The synthetic app acts as the coorintation point for all this.
+Users log into synthetic, and are mapped to a personal Docker container which runs the RStudio Shiny app.
+From the Shiny app they can request their model be submitted to the private backend.
+Their regression models, the residuals calculated from running the regression against the synthetic data, and the residuals calculated from running the model against the actual (sensitive) data are stored in the synthetic web app so that users can refer to the results after the jobs have been run.

+## architecture
 There are several components that make up the system, and we are using some REST-style web services to allow them to communicate.
 Here is the messaging lifecycle for a job: